 4. Go for a Nature Walk

 As always, make sure to sport proper footwear and dress appropriately for the weather.
 It’s also important to remember that someone with dementia may have trouble communicating their needs.
 You should always be aware of how someone under your care is handling hot and sunny climates.
 So remain mindful, find an easy walking path, and get some fresh air!

 5. Use Old Skills

-Some of the most essential tasks to someone’s personal wellbeing are their passions, hobbies, and skills.
+An essential way to strengthen someone’s wellbeing is to help them follow their passions, hobbies, and skills.
 Examples include knitting, woodworking, gardening, writing, playing music — any activity that consumed a large portion of a person’s life because they genuinely enjoyed it!

 If you don’t have the resources available at home, try finding classes to attend with other seniors who have similar interests.
 This allows seniors to socialize with others while reawakening old passions and potentially building new skills in the process.

 Although these conditions can be extremely debilitating, there are many ways you can help.
 Try some of these activities for seniors with dementia and let us know how they go!
-If you have any suggestions for other activities let us know in the comments below!
+If you have any suggestions for other activities you’d like to share, please let us know in the comments below.